bpucker/CoExpPhylo/README.md

 `--mafft` specifies the MAFFT path.
 This option can be used if MAFFT is not in the PATH variable or if a specific version should be used.
 The default is 'mafft'.

+`--muscle` specifies the MUSCLE path.
+This option can be used if MUSCLE is not in the PATH variable or if a specific version should be used.
+The default is 'muscle'.

 `--raxml` species the RAxML path.
 This option can be used if RAxML is not in the PATH variable or if a specific version should be used.
 The default is 'raxml'.

 `--fasttree` species the full path to FastTree.
 This option can be used if FastTree is not in the PATH variable or if a specific version should be used.
 The default is 'fasttree'.

+`--iqtree` species the full path to IQ-TREE.
+This option can be used if IQ-TREE is not in the PATH variable or if a specific version should be used.
+The default is 'iqtree'.

 `--cpur` species the number of cores that are used for the tree construction.
 Default is the value of `--cpu` or 4 if no other value is set.